master-of-zen/Av1an/README.md

 | H.256/HEVC | x265 | `x265` | [VideoLAN](https://www.videolan.org/developers/x265.html) |

 > [!IMPORTANT]
+>
 > Note that Av1an requires the encoder executables.
+>
-If you use a package manager to install encoders, check that packages you've installed the encoder executables (e.g. vpxenc, SvtAv1EncApp) from the list above.
+> If you use a package manager to install encoders, check that packages you've installed the encoder executables (e.g. `vpxenc`, `SvtAv1EncApp`) from the list above.
 Simply installing their respective libraries (e.g. `libvpx`, `libSvtAv1Enc`) is not enough.

 ## Installation